o19s/elasticsearch-learning-to-rank/docs/core-concepts.rst

     3   qid:1   1:53.1  2:40.1  3:50,...
     ...

 In actual systems, you might log these values after the fact, gathering them to annotate a judgment list with feature values.
 In others the judgment list might come from user analytics, so it may be logged as the user interacts with the search application.
-More on this when we cover in :doc:`logging-features`.
+More on this when we cover it in :doc:`logging-features`.

 ===============================
 Training a ranking function